Westport’s Oldest Settlers Fiddled and Danced at Little’s Hall

 A careful observer of things in Midtown, Diane Capps, noticed the lettering on a window at 313 Westport Road and noticed the name “Little’s Hall” was embedded in the leaded glass.
 The first floor of the building is now used as an antique store, and the sign for a long-term tenant, the Broadway Hardware Company, is still there.
-Little’s Hall was probably the space on the second floor, still used for events.
+Little’s Hall was probably the space on the second floor.

-The Dec.
-31, 1911 Kansas City Star reported that some of Westport’s oldest residents were on hand.
+On Dec.
+31, 1911, Kansas City Star reported that some of Westport’s oldest residents were on hand.

 “W.M.
 Johnson was there, who has lived in Westport since he was 2 years old – and that was in 1847.
 And George Washington Vogel was there, 70 years old and born in Westport, which is reaching back pretty far.
 And Mayor Brown was there to lead the grand march; and the Watts Brothers, Stubbins and Dobson, to fiddle and show how Dan Tucker really danced in the days when that worthy fell in the fire and kicked up a chunk on that celebration occasion of tipsiness.
 And William Schmittner of the clarion voice was there to call the figures, and the McLeods to skirl the “hieland” pipes in the reels.